 Some people think that craft business owners must spend all their time surrounded by their favorite hobbies.
 But there are many elements that go into starting a craft business legally and running the business side.
 The following post walks you through how to start a craft business and turn your passion into a revenue stream.

-The handmade business industry is booming in 2022, with consumers looking for unique products and online marketplaces making them easily accessible.
+The handmade business industry is booming, with consumers looking for unique products and online marketplaces, making them easily accessible.
 Not all craft ventures run exclusively online though.
 There are also craft fairs, flea markets, and local retail shops that can sell handmade items.

 - READ MORE: 50 Craft Business Ideas

 Why You Should Consider Starting a Craft Business